damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+1.2.0

+Merged upstream changes which have implemented modern battle frontier set generation for Battle Factory, as well as all Battle Tent Facilities.
+Battle Factory is fully working, including items, swapping, and open lvl. mode has every second Pokemon (and one Pokemon on each opponent team) as a restricted legendary.
+Please see the [Battle Frontier Feature Table](#feature-table) for more details.

+Optional BST range fixing has been implemented (compile-side), and open lvl. mode will now always have the highest BST limit by default rather than starting low and increasing.
+The latest changes from the upstream branch of the Pokeemerald Expansion Project have now also been merged.

+The list of Pokemon which can be selected for each trainer class has been expanded, and Tera Blast has been added to the banned moves list as it has not been fully implemented yet.

+### Ver.
 1.1.0